 Although the concept of the Fishbone became popular in the 1960s, its origins go back to the 1920s.
-In the 1960s, a Japanese quality management expert Kaoru Ishikawa applied the tool to deals with challenges at the Kawasaki shipyards.
+In the 1960s, a Japanese quality management expert Kaoru Ishikawa applied the tool to deal with challenges at the Kawasaki shipyards.
 The same system was used during the design of the Mazda Miata sports car, factoring all aspects like an armrest for the driver.
 Even though the tool was applied to manufacturing, it is suitable for a host of other uses.

-Fishbone Diagram has many names that you may not realise they are all the same sort of diagram.
+Fishbone Diagram has many names that you may not realise are all the same sort of diagram.

 The first is named directed after its creator Dr. Kaoru Ishikawa.